LSSTDESC/gcr-catalogs/README.md

 Currently these sets of catalogs are available (**Note that these catalogs are not perfect and will continue to be updated**):

 1. protoDC2:
-   by Eve Kovacs, Danila Korytov, Andrew Benson, Katrin Heitmann et al.
+   by Andrew Benson, Andrew Hearin, Katrin Heitmann, Danila Korytov, Eve Kovacs et al.
    - `protoDC2` (full catalog)
    - `protoDC2_test` (same as `protoDC2` but this one skips time-consuming md5 check.)

 2. Buzzard series:
    by Joe DeRose, Risa Wechsler, Eli Rykoff et al.
    - `buzzard` (full catalog, DES Y3 area)